cedecj042/HTMLGenerator/README.md

 This library uses method chaining in order to avoid cutting code line by line.
-In order to fully utilize this program's capabilities, here are some examples of how to do so:
+In order to fully utilize this program's capabilities, Here are some examples of how to do so:

 ### Step 1: Create an HTML Element
 #### Option 1: